 Wat Arun costs $1.34 / 40 THB to enter and you will need to wear appropriate clothing.
 Though this should be no problem as you will be covered have been to temples in the morning.

 A scarf is highly recommended for female travelers to cover the shoulders and you can easily take it off and on whether you are in a temple or not.

 Wat Arun is certainly one of the most popular temples to visit while in Bangkok as it is extremely picturesque and is a popular Instagram spot.

-From here you can either choose to head back to your hotel and hid from the midday heat or you could partake in a hop on hop off boat tour down the Chao Praya River.
+From here you can either choose to head back to your hotel and hide from the midday heat or you could partake in a hop-on hop-off boat tour down the Chao Praya River.